nexussays/load.js/README.md

 function when(dependencies: string[], fileWithLabel: any, waiting?: (missing: string[]) => void): void;
 ```

-Use `load.when()` to wait for specific dependencies to then load further files or execute code.
+Use `load.when()` to wait for specific dependencies and, when they have completed, to then load further files or execute code.
 This is very similar to `then()` but it can be called from another point in your code or provide more specific dependencies.

 Dependencies are either file names or labels, and multiple dependencies can be provided.